surveygraph/surveygraphr/README.md

 ## Usage

-Here is a minimal working example of the package as it stands
+Here is a minimal working example of the package in its current version.
+The method `dummy(m, n)` generates a synthetic survey consisting of `n` questions to which `m` respondents answer on a one to five scale.
+Their responses are drawn at random from a uniform distribution.
+Graphs representing the correlations between respondents and questions are generated, and written to a `results/` directory as `graph1.dat` and `graph2.dat`, respectively.
+The generated survey is outputted as `survey.dat`.

 ```R
 library("surveygraph")